OpenDDS/OpenDDS/docs/devguide/introduction.rst

 OpenDDS includes a file-based configuration framework for configuring both global items such as debug level, memory allocation, and discovery, as well as transport implementation details for publishers and subscribers.
 Configuration can also be achieved directly in code, however, it is recommended that configuration be externalized for ease of maintenance and reduction in runtime errors.
-The complete set of configuration options are described in :ref:`run_time_configuration--run-time-configuration`.
+The complete set of configuration options are described in :ref:`config`.

 .. _introduction--installation: